Tiagura/k8s-gitops/docs/storage/longhorn-recovery.md

      2. Ensure "Create PVC" option is checked
      3. Ensure "Use Previous PVC" option is checked
    - Via CLI (Untested):
-     1. Create the PV pointing to the restored Longhorn volume.
-Base it on the app's PersistentVolumeClaim file.
+     1. Create the Volume using the backup.
         ```yaml
         kubectl apply -f - <<EOF
-        apiVersion: v1
+        apiVersion: longhorn.io/v1beta2
-        kind: PersistentVolume
+        kind: Volume
         metadata:
-          name: <pv-name>
+          name: <name>  # Should be the same name as in the backup
         spec:
-          capacity:
-            storage: <>       # Storage must be =< than the restored volume size
-          accessModes:
-            - <>              # Depends on your app
-          storageClassName: longhorn
-          csi:
-            driver: driver.longhorn.io
-            fsType: ext4      # Defined in the values file persistence.defaultFsType
-            volumeHandle: <volume-name>
+          fromBackup: <url_to_backup>
+          size: "<size>"
+          numberOfReplicas: <int 1<=x<=10 >
         EOF
         ```
-     2. Create the PVC for the restored Longhorn volume.
+     2. Create the app PVC for the restored Longhorn volume.
 Base it on the app's PersistentVolumeClaim file.
         ```yaml
         kubectl apply -f - <<EOF
         apiVersion: v1